Trade Forex Trading

 Stock Indices Classic Bullish Divergence

-Classic bullish divergence setup occurs when stock index price is making lower lows (LL), but the oscillator is making higher lows (HL).
-The example illustrated below shows a picture of this stock indices setup.
+Classic bullish divergence set-up occurs when price is making lower lows ( LL ), but the oscillator is making higher lows (HL).
+The example illustrated below shows a picture of this trade setup.

 Interpreting Indices Classic Bullish Divergence Setups and Indices Classic Bearish Divergence Setups Analysis

-This example uses MACD indicator as a Stock Indices Trading divergence indicator.
+This examples uses MACD indicator as a Stock Indices Trading divergence indicator.

-From the above example the stock index price made a lower low(LL) but the indicator made a higher low(HL), this shows there is a divergence between the stock index price and the indicator.
-This signal warns of a possible stock indices trend reversal.
+From the above example the price made a lower low(LL) but the technical indicator made a higher low(HL), this highlights there's a divergence between the price and indicator.
+This signal warns of a possible trend reversal.

-Classic bullish diverging signal warns of a possible change in the stock indices trend from down to up.
-This is because even though the stock index price went lower the volume of sellers that pushed the stock index price lower was less as illustrated by the MACD technical indicator.
-This indicates underlying weakness of the downward stock index trend.
+Classic bullish diverging signal warns of a possible change in trend from down to up.
+This is because even though the price went lower the volume of sellers who pushed the price lower was less as illustrated by the MACD technical indicator.
+This shows underlying weakness of the downward trend.

-Classic bearish divergence setup occurs when stock index price is making a higher high (HH), but the oscillator is lower high (LH).
+Classic bearish divergence setup occurs when price is making a higher high ( HH ), but the oscillator is lower high (LH).
 The image below shows an example of the setup.

 Stock Indices Classic Bearish Divergence